JOIN US

 - Step 1: The CSFI CTI Student Internship Program must receive the full application package before the application deadline

-- Step 2: The CTI Director of Operations will review and select applicant finalists, including placing them into chosen or assigned cohorts
+- Step 2: The CTI Director of Operations will review and select applicant finalists, including placing them into chosen or assigned sections

 - Step 3: The CTI Director of Operations will notify all applicants upon final selection.
 If an applicant declines their conditional internship offer, alternatives will be notified to replace primary candidates.